rewisch/ReDict/src/_database/readme.txt

-in this folder lies the database file. the file is too big the be stored on github but soon there will be a procedure to initialize the data. be patient.
+this folder contains the database-file which will be automatically installed if you run ReDict.
+Please install all the site-packages from the requirements file.